 Arm's-length principles generally are applied under Spanish law to transactions between related entities.
 The Spanish rules are in accordance with OECD guidelines.

-The Swedish transfer pricing rules are based on the “arm’s-length” principle and the OECD guidelines.
+The Swedish transfer pricing rules are based on the arm’s-length principle and OECD guidelines.
 Documentation requirements apply to cross-border transactions with affiliated companies.

 Certain transactions between related parties (eg, where there is direct or indirect "substantive management control," material influence or control over a board of directors) must be conducted on "arm's-length" terms.

-Turkish tax regime generally adopts the "arm's-length" principles for transactions realized between related entities.
+Turkish tax regime generally adopts arm's-length principles for transactions realized between related entities.

 The following transactions may be qualified as controlled:

-- With non-residents of certain legal organizational forms (eg, pass-through entities such as UK LLP, Danish KS, etc.) which do not pay corporate income tax or are not tax residents in the country of incorporation (the list of legal forms is approved by the government)
+- With nonresidents of certain legal organizational forms (eg, pass-through entities such as a UK LLP or Danish KS) which do not pay corporate income tax or are not tax residents in the country of incorporation (the list of legal forms is approved by the government)